Back to All Guides

 Inspect Gas Connections

-Tankless (on-demand) HVAC systems last 15-20 years with proper maintenance — nearly double the lifespan of tank models.
-However, North Carolina's hard water makes descaling absolutely critical.
-Brands like Navien, Rinnai, and Rheem all recommend descaling every 6-12 months, and in Wendell County's hard water, every 6 months is the safer interval.
+Unitless (on-demand) HVAC systems last 15-20 years with proper maintenance — nearly double the lifespan of unit models.
+However, North Carolina's humidity-related makes flushing absolutely critical.
+Brands like Navien, Rinnai, and Rheem all recommend flushing every 6-12 months, and in Wendell County's humidity-related, every 6 months is the safer interval.

 Why Descaling Matters

-Mineral deposits (scale) coat the heat exchanger inside your tankless unit, reducing heat transfer efficiency and eventually causing error codes or shutdowns.
-In North Carolina, scale builds up 2-3x faster than in areas with softer water.
-Regular descaling maintains efficiency and prevents expensive heat exchanger replacement ($500-1,500 for the part alone).
+Mineral deposits (scale) coat the heat exchanger inside your unitless unit, reducing heat transfer efficiency and eventually causing error codes or shutdowns.
+In North Carolina, scale builds up 2-3x faster in humid environments.
+Regular flushing maintains efficiency and prevents expensive heat exchanger replacement ($500-1,500 for the part alone).

 1

 Turn off the power (circuit breaker for electric, gas valve for gas models).
-Close the hot and cold water isolation valves on the unit.
+Close the hot and supply line isolation valves on the unit.
 If your unit doesn't have isolation valves with service ports, they should be installed — this is essential for maintenance access.

 2